PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 | `ToBinary(Object)`                 | Alias for `Serialize`.                                                                                                                                                                               | `Base64Encode(ToBinary(Obj))` |
 | `ToBinary(Vector)`                 | Alias for `Serialize`.                                                                                                                                                                               | `Base64Encode(ToBinary([Obj1,Obj2,Obj3]))` |

-#### Neuron Extensions (Waher.Service.IoTBroker)
+#### Multi-User Chat Extensions (available in Waher.Service.LittleSister, Waher.Service.IoTBroker)

-The following functions are available in the `Waher.Service.IoTBroker` library, which is part of the Neuron^TM.
+The following functions are available in applications using Multi-User Chat, such as the `Waher.Service.LittleSister` library, part of Lil'Sis'^TM, and the `Waher.Service.IoTBroker` library, part of the Neuron^TM.

 | Function                                                         | Description                                                                                                                                                                | Example |
 |------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|